 Things to Do ‘Black Citizenship’ exhibit at New-York Historical Society spotlights struggles of Jim Crow era Artifacts on display include a copy of the 13th Amendment, signed by President Abraham Lincoln, and shackles cut from the ankles of 17-year-old Mary Horn.
 The New-York Historical Society's upcoming exhibit "Black Citizenship in the Age of Jim Crow" features this Thirteenth Amendment resolution from 1865, complete with President Abraham Lincoln's signature.
-Photo Credit: The Gilder Lehrman Institute of American History By amNY staff Updated June 27, 2018 5:49 PM Print Share fbShare Tweet gShare Email The New-York Historical Society announced plans Wednesday to dedicate permanent space to exhibits focused on freedom, equality and civil rights in America.
+Photo Credit: The Gilder Lehrman Institute of American History By amNY staff Updated June 27, 2018 5:49 PM Print Share fbShare Tweet Email The New-York Historical Society announced plans Wednesday to dedicate permanent space to exhibits focused on freedom, equality and civil rights in America.
 “Black Citizenship in the Age of Jim Crow” will open Sept.
 7 in the Society’s recently renovated galleries, and run through March 2019.
 Future shows will include spotlights on acclaimed sculptor Augusta Savage, who was part of the Harlem Renaissance, as well as the 50th anniversary of the Stonewall uprising.
 “Establishing these dedicated spaces throughout the museum builds on our long and sustained record of exhibitions and programs around the history of America’s diversity,” Louise Mirrer, president and CEO of the New-York Historical Society said in a statement.
 “Above all, this landmark initiative responds to our deep conviction that telling the story of American history is important, but that it is inadequately known, taught, and understood today.”
 “Black Citizenship in the Age of Jim Crow” follows efforts by African-Americans from the end of the Civil War to the end of World War I to advocate for their rights.
 The exhibit includes such artifacts as a copy of the 13th Amendment — signed by President Abraham Lincoln — shackles cut from the ankles of a 17-year-old slave named Mary Horn, and an 1892 pamphlet by activist Ida B. Wells called “Southern Horrors” that detailed hundreds of lynchings and demanded justice.
-By amNY staff Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By amNY staff Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.